-In line with the Government's requirements the school now issues a Home School Agreement which parents, pupil and class teachers sign.
+The school issues a Home School Agreement when children start school.
 The agreement has many purposes but primarily it is to help everyone do the best they can for your child and the school; it underlines the partnership between home and school and the importance of working together to help support your child's learning and development.